 In the Egyptian Ebers Papyrus (written around 1550 BC) cumin is described as an ingredient in several of the Egyptian medicines, and the seeds have been found inside some of the Egyptian pyramids.

 Among Europe’s oldest cultures, it was highly valued as a spice and was e.g used as pepper substitute in ancient Rome.

 In ancient Greece, cumin symbolized extreme greed for wealth or material gain and it was said that avaricious people certainly ate cumin.

 The herb has been cultivated in Spain since the 11th century.
 Cumin was introduced by Spanish explorers to South America where it soon became very popular and has gradually become an important ingredient in Mexican cuisine.

-Cumin had a prominent role in the past as a medicinal herb and was used against a wide variety of ailments, such as jaundice, fever, lung diseases, nosebleeds and menstrual pains.
-In the Middle Ages cumin was still greatly sought after in many European countries and it was discussed in Nordic medical books from 13th and 14th century.
+Cumin had a prominent role in the past as a medicinal herb and was used against a wide variety of ailments, such as jaundice, fever, lung diseases, nosebleeds, and menstrual pains.
+In the Middle Ages cumin was still greatly sought after in many European countries and it was discussed in Nordic medical books from the 13th and 14th century.